 Saxon Innovations Corp. v.
 Nokia, et al.

 Represented Samsung in this patent infringement case involving electronic circuitry.
-Successfully obtained dismissal of one asserted patent on summary judgment and the removal of another patent from contention during claim construction.
+Successfully obtained dismissal of one asserted patent on summary judgment and the removal of another patent from contention.
 (E.D.
 Tex.
 2009)

 Valentine et al. v.
 Nebuad, Inc. et al.